jgoppert/auav_f22/README.md

 * auav_f22_onboard: Onboard computer running ROS, made modifications here.

 ## Clone git submodules
+Before you can build the PX4 Firmware, you will need to clone the submodule.
+Recursive clone is not necessary here as the PX4 makefile automatically handles this.
 ```bash
 git submodule update --init
 ```

 ## Pull
+You do not need to build the images.
+You can download them from dockerhub with the pull command.
 ```bash
 docker compose pull
 ```

 ## Run
+To start the simulation, run the following command:
 ```bash
 docker compose up
 ```